kuleshov/gwaskb/results.md

 GwasKB also generates several additional files.

-### Mapping Between GwasKB Output and Original Papers

-In order to make it easier to reproduce our results, we report a mapping between the entities extracted by GwasKB (e.g., p-values) and the locations in the original papers where they are found.
+### Intermediary Outputs

+Our system is implemented in a series of Jupyter notebooks, each running a module of the system.

+Each module is responsible for extracting one type of data element (e.g. p-values).
+These intermediary outputs are recorded in the `nb-output` folder.
+The final notebook collects these outputs to form our final list of associations.

-A GwasKB association is a triple of `(variant, phenotype, p-value)`.
-For each of these three entities, we provide a file that points to a location in a paper from which this variant was identified.
-The following files contain these mappings.
+In each row of each intermediary output file (e.g. for each p-value), we provide coordinates that point to a location in a paper where that data element (e.g. the p-value) was found.

-Note that these files are loaded by our last (analysis) notebook.
-The code for combining them into the final associations is in that notebook.
+The following files are the intermediary outputs; they also contain the coordinates of the extracted data elements.

 * `notebooks/results/nb-output/pval-rsid.filtered.tsv`: File containing the p-values and the variants (identfied by their `rsid`) extracted by our system.
 Specifically, each row contains the paper `pmid`, variant `rsid`, table number, row number, column number that indicate where the `rsid` was found, and finally the `log10(p-value)`.
 The p-value is always found in the same row as the `rsid`.
 * `notebooks/results/nb-output/p-values.tsv`: File containing the p-values extracted by GwasKB and their location within publications (represented by a paper pubmed id, a table id, and a row, column coordinate).